-Array jobs

-This is an efficient way to performe multiple similar runs, either serial or parallel, by submitting a unique job.
-On PLX, the maximum allowed number of runs in an array job is set to 20.
+Array jobs is an efficient way to perform multiple similar runs, either serial or parallel, by submitting a unique job.
+The maximum allowed number of runs in an array job depends on the cluster.

 In the following examples, 20 serial simulations, that differ only by the input, are submitted through the "job.cmd" script.